aastha906/WeatherMonitoringApp/README.md

 This project is open-source and available under the MIT License.
 Feel free to use and modify the code as needed.

 ---

-### Notes:
-- Replace placeholders such as the GitHub repo URL and API key instructions with your actual details.
-- Ensure that you’ve included `requirements.txt` in your repository for easy installation of dependencies.

-Let me know if you'd like to customize any section!